chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/introduction/introduction.md

 1. Use the AI Assistant to find and install the recipe **Synchronize Opportunities in Oracle CX Sales and B2B Service with Oracle NetSuite Orders**.
 The recipe is installed as a new Project.
 2. Configure the connection for the REST, NetSuite and CX Sales adapters.
+3. Review the integrations to create a NetSuite customer, inventory item and sales order respectively.
-3. Add an action to capture details of the NetSuite Sales Order (e.g. persist as file, insert as Database record, send as email notification, etc).
+4. Add an action to capture details of the NetSuite Sales Order (e.g. persist as file, insert as Database record, send as email notification, etc).
-4. Activate and run the project.
+5. Activate and run the project.

 Estimated Workshop Time: 2 hours